pkivolowitz/CSC3510-S-2024/README.md

 As a result of taking this course you will be:

-* quite proficient and knowledgeable of the ARM V8 64-bit ISA (Instruction Set Architecture).
+* proficient and knowledgeable of the ARM V8 64-bit ISA (Instruction Set Architecture).

-* knowledgeable of the ramifications of choices that you make in higher level languages on performance.
+* knowledgeable of the ramifications of choices that you make in higher level languages on the performance of the resulting system.

 * knowledgeable of number formats and operations.